Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 A novel coronavirus (nCoV) is a new strain that has not been previously identified in humans.
 The severe diseases have included:

-Currently a coronavirus has been identified in China (Wuhan City), and was initially known as 2019 Novel Coronavirus (2019-nCoV).
-The case was reported on December 31st, 2019, and confirmation of the coronavirus identification occurred on January 7th, 2020.
+In late 2019, a coronavirus was identified in China (Wuhan City), and was initially known as 2019 Novel Coronavirus (2019-nCoV).
+An illness was reported on December 31st, 2019, and confirmation of the coronavirus identification occurred on January 7th, 2020.
 Formally, the disease is now known as coronavirus disease or COVID-19.
 The virus causing the disease is known as "severe acute respiratory syndrome coronavirus 2" (SARS-CoV-2).

 This document will discuss general precautions a workplace can take to help lower the spread of coronaviruses.
-For updates on the COVID-19 situation, please see:
+For updates on the COVID-19 pandemic, please see:

 Workplaces should have a policy in place that outlines their requirements when people may be sick or absent to care for others.
 This policy should indicate how to notify the workplace, and if there is a requirement for a doctor's note and when.
 Organizations may wish to suspend the need for a doctor's or medical note for the absence to reduce the burden on the health care system.